 Designing a PCB requires ardent precision and high-tech technological skills.
-For instance, a PCB layout design requires capacitors and regulators that should be positioned correctly.
-Consequently, if one wants to build a PCB, he or she should thoroughly research, plan, and gather enough information to avoid the common PCB design mistakes.
-On the other hand, for highly complex PCB designs where pan performance and reliability are required, they can consult from reputable PCB manufacturers, such as the Royal Flex Circuits who are experts in flex PCB Manufacturing.
+For instance, a PCB layout design requires capacitors and regulators that must be positioned correctly.
+Consequently, if one wants to build a PCB, they should thoroughly research, plan, and gather enough information to avoid common PCB design mistakes.
+On the other hand, for highly complex PCB designs where pan performance and reliability are required, they can consult from reputable PCB manufacturers, such as the Royal Flex Circuits, who are experts in flex PCB Manufacturing.
 The following are the top 3 common PCB design errors you must avoid at all cost.

-Primarily, for most PCBs, manufacturers provide a library of its electronic components in their software package.
+For most PCBs, manufacturers provide a library of its electronic components in their software package.
 Such content includes the schematic symbol and PCB landing pattern for each PCB component.
-Therefore, to avoid errors one needs to follow the instructions and parts as provided on the list.
+Therefore, to avoid errors, one needs to follow the instructions and parts as provided on the list.
 For this reason, it is cumbersome to customize your schematic symbols and landing patterns.
-However, if it is necessary for a personalized design, you must consult a qualified PCB manufacture to avoid errors such as misalignment of the pins due to wrong spacing on the pad to pad if one opts for the manual drawing of a landing pattern.
+However, if it is necessary for a personalized design, you must consult a qualified PCB manufacture to avoid errors such as misalignment of the pins due to wrong spacing on the pad to pad, if one opts for the manual drawing of a landing pattern.

 For all the PCBs, decoupling capacitors are located on the powers supply rail.
 They serve the purpose of stabilizing power, which ensures a clean and stable voltage.
 Therefore, such capacitors are essential for stability in the power supply.
-Moreover, especially in analog-to-digital converters, these capacitors are for minimizing the supply voice.
+Moreover, in analog-to-digital converters especially, these capacitors are for minimizing the supply voice.
 PCB manufacturers recommend that the decoupling capacitors should be placed close to the pin to guarantee a stable voltage.
-Also, the power should also pass through the power trace before reaching the pin that requires stable energy.
+Power should also pass through the power trace before reaching the pin that requires stable energy.